I Used to Think Ancient Wisdom

-The library is being built first around one philosophical text, one strategy tradition, and one globally familiar story world.
+I built this library around one philosophical text, one strategy tradition, and one globally familiar story world.
+Everything connects.
+You choose where to enter.

 Start with the Tao Te Ching